My Generation: Reception and legacy

-The song was released as a single on 29 October 1965, reaching No. 2 in the UK, The Who's highest-charting single in their home country and No. 74 in America.
-The song has been said by NME to have "encapsulated the angst of being a teenager", and has been characterized as a "nod to the Mod counterculture".
+The song was released as a single on 29 October 1965, reaching No. 2 in the UK, the Who's highest-charting single in their home country and No. 74 in America.
+The song has been said by NME to have "encapsulated the angst of being a teenager", and has been characterised as a "nod to the Mod counterculture".
 NME journalist Larry Bartleet in 2015 rated the Who's recording ten points out of ten.
 Cash Box described it as a "rollicking, blues-drenched handclapper which sez [sic] that today's kids have more rights than their elders think."
 Record World said that "The young generation will find that this generates good times."

 Accolades

 In 2012, Paste ranked the song number six on their list of the 20 greatest The Who songs, and in 2022, Rolling Stone ranked the song number three on their list of the 50 greatest The Who songs.
 Rolling Stone named the song the eleventh greatest song on its 500 Greatest Songs of All Time list in 2004 and 2011, re-ranked to number 232 in the 2021 edition.
 In 2009, VH1 named it the thirty-seventh Greatest Hard Rock Song.
 It is also part of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll and is inducted into the Grammy Hall of Fame for "historical, artistic and significant" value.